MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-application.md

 [Data Classification](/dynamics365/business-central/admin-classifying-data-sensitivity)

+> [!TIP]
+> Before [!INCLUDE[prod_short](../includes/prod_short.md)] online logs authorization attempts to telemetry, a successful authentication (login) must happen against Microsoft Entra/AAD.
+With the information in the Microsoft Entra sign-in log, you can figure out what happened if a sign-in of a user failed.
+For more information, see [Analyze sign-ins with the Microsoft Entra sign-in log](/entra/identity/monitoring-health/quickstart-analyze-sign-in)
+>
+> If you want to track/monitor/alert on (successful and failed) login attempts against Microsoft Entra/AAD, you can configure integration to Azure Monitor on Microsoft Entra/AAD and analyze further with KQL.
+For more information, see [Integrate Microsoft Entra logs with Azure Monitor](/entra/identity/monitoring-health/howto-access-activity-logs#integrate-logs-with-azure-monitor-logs).

 ## Data encryption

 You can encrypt data on the Business Central server by generating new encryption keys&mdash;or importing existing ones&mdash;that you enable on the Business Central server instance that connects to the database.
 For more information, see [Encrypting Data in Dynamics 365 Business Central](../developer/devenv-encrypting-data.md).